Rutgers Scarlet Knights football: Greg Schiano era (2001–2011)

 In 2009, Rutgers entered the season as the favorite to win the Big East Conference.
 However, the season opener was a loss to Cincinnati, who would end up with a perfect regular season—and the conference title.
-Rutgers finished the season with a 9-4 record, defeating UCF 45-24 in the St. Petersburg Bowl.
+Rutgers finished the season with a 9–4 record, defeating UCF 45–24 in the St. Petersburg Bowl.
 Rutgers' streak of five consecutive bowl appearances ended in 2010, a year marred by a spinal cord injury suffered by defensive lineman Eric LeGrand in the sixth game of the season against Army.
-Rutgers lost its final six games that year, and finished with a record of 4-8.
-In 2011 Rutgers finished 9-4 with a postseason win defeating Iowa State in the Pinstripe Bowl by a score of 27-13.
+Rutgers lost its final six games that year, and finished with a record of 4–8.
+In 2011 Rutgers finished 9–4 with a postseason win over Iowa State 27–13 in the Pinstripe Bowl.

 After the 2011 season, Schiano left Rutgers less than a week before National Signing Day to become the head coach of the NFL's Tampa Bay Buccaneers.
 Schiano left Rutgers with a 68–67 overall record.
-Schiano finished 5-1 overall in the post season in 11 years at Rutgers.
+Schiano also finished 5–1 overall in the post season in eleven years as head coach.
+He left Rutgers ranked second on the all-time wins list.